 Targeted therapy and immunotherapy

 Some people with cancer of unknown primary (CUP) may be offered targeted therapy.
-This is a type of drug treatment that attacks particular features of cancer cells, known as molecular targets, to stop the cancer growing and spreading.
+This is a type of drug therapy that attacks specific features of cancer cells to stop the cancer growing and spreading.
 Many targeted therapy drugs are given by mouth as tablets, but some are given by injection.

 Learn more about:

 - Video: What are targeted therapy and immunotherapy?